DaGrandOwl/oh-no-they-died/README.md

 For demo account, use email "demo@test" with password "demo".
 Demo example: <br>
 1) Try searching through Dashboard page recommendations for a Breakfast meal over 200 calories
-2) Add found result to Thursday Breakfast
+2) Add found result to Thursday Breakfast.
+Clicking on mealcard views full page
 3) Check what ingredient you may run out in a week using Pantry page
-4) Say you want a 'pancake' recipe specifically, search for it through recipes page.
+4) Say you want a 'banana bread' recipe specifically, search for it through recipes page.
 Click on it to view full page.

 (Database has been filled with limited entries to give a demo only)<br>
 (.env files needed to run locally have not been shared on this repository since website includes all functionalities)